-- 1. A maximum of 62 semester hours of credit for courses completed at the freshman and sophomore levels will be allowed from a community/junior college toward degree requirements. - 2.
-Jackson State University accepts transfer courses with "C" or above grades. - 3.
+- A maximum of 64 semester hours of credit for courses completed at the freshman and sophomore levels will be allowed from a community/junior college toward degree requirements. - Jackson State University accepts transfer courses with "C" or above grades. - 3.
 Jackson State University does not accept for credit courses that are classified as remedial or developmental. - 4.
 Students ordinarily receive no transfer credit for courses designed specifically for technical and vocational career programs.
 The dean of the college concerned should be consulted on questions pertaining to the transfer of credits. - 5.
-After earning 62 semester hours from any accredited institution, a student may not take additional courses at the community/junior college and have them applied toward a degree from Jackson State University, unless prior approval is obtained for the college dean. - 6.
+After earning 64 semester hours from any accredited institution, a student may not take additional courses at the community/junior college and have them applied toward a degree from Jackson State University, unless prior approval is obtained for the college dean. - 6.
 Any course taken for credit at another institution while a student is enrolled at Jackson State University must have prior written permission of the student's department chair and dean in order for that credit to be accepted toward the fulfillment of degree requirements at Jackson State University. - 7.
 Grades earned in transfer courses will show on the permanent record at Jackson State University with a "T" in front of the earned grade from the transfer institution but will not be used in calculating Jackson State University grade point averages.

 - 8. Normally, Jackson State University allows full credit on a course taken at another accredited institution if a comparable course is offered at Jackson State University.
 The final evaluation of transcripts is done by the department responsible for the program of study. - 9.
 All students are required to have the last session of residence or its equivalent at Jackson State University and to complete satisfactorily a minimum of 30 semester hours of courses before graduation. - 10.
-A maximum of 93 semester hours is transferable from an accredited four year institution. - 11.
-No credit will be given for students with a cumulative grade point average less than 2.00.
+A maximum of 98.00 semester hours is transferable from an accredited four year institution.